 After many years of interest in meditation and dharma, travels and chance meetings with teachers in Bhutan inspired a committed practice.
 Since 2005 I have known that this is my path.
 When the heart gets a glimpse of tranquility and stillness, something amazing happens — you remember — and it becomes possible to stop the war, stop the running and make peace with what is.

 I’ve studied and sat retreats with Rodney Smith, Santikaro, Narayan Liebenson, Larry Yang, Leigh Brasington, Marcia Rose, Sylvia Boorstein, Tara Brach and Joseph Goldstein, among many others.
 Through her writings, I revere Venerable Ayya Khema as a root teacher.
 I’m deeply grateful for the kindness and wisdom of H.E.
 Lhalung Sungtrul Rinpoche, of Drametse, Kenchogsum and Tamshing Bhutan, and Lama Tseten and Lama Karma of Tamshing and Kenchogsum.

 In addition to my work as a dharma teacher and meditation instructor, I work as an artist, web and product designer.
-I lived in Seattle for decades, and now make my full-time home in Palm Springs, CA with my husband, musician David Roos.
-I’m a founding board member and past president of Insight Community of the Desert, Palm Springs.
+I lived in Seattle for most of my life, and now make my full-time home in Palm Springs, CA with my husband, musician David Roos.

-In addition to teaching at Insight Community, I facilitate the weekly Desert Meditation Group in Rancho Mirage at UUCOD, teach at Meditation As Refuge, and am working toward certification as a teacher of MBSR.
-I have also had the amazing opportunity to be a part of the fifth iteration of Spirit Rock Meditation Center’s Community Dharma Leaders Program, from which I graduated in 2017.
+In addition to teaching at Insight Community, I facilitate the weekly Desert Meditation Group in Rancho Mirage at UUCOD, teach at Meditation As Refuge, and I am also a qualified teacher of MBSR.
+I was also a part of the fifth cohort of Spirit Rock Meditation Center’s Community Dharma Leaders Program, from which I graduated in 2017.